KateSmychok/enjoy-app/README.md

 # EnjoyApp

 Enjoy
-- lets you know what is trending among your friends and in the whole world
+- lets you know what is trending among your friends and in the whole world;
-- helps to choose an exciting book, series or game
+- helps to choose an exciting book, series or game;
-- connects people with similar interests
+- connects people with similar interests.

 ## Start the application